 The woman, garbed in a suit of creamy softness, was seated at a circular transparent table.
 Other chairs were spaced round it, but they were empty: the four men in the room were standing behind the fragile mistress of this scene.

-see," Nyav replied, recognizing one of the two men on the woman's left:
+see," Nyav replied, recognizing one of the two men on the woman's left as

 the 'gardener' on Dersnam's estate.

-"Standing beside Zaktik Battebl," she went on, "is the Noad of Ao, Kmebb Somm, who has kindly lent us this room."
+"Standing beside Zaktik Battebl," she went on, "is the Noad of Ao, Kmebb Somm, who has kindly lent us this venue."

 The tall, stringy Noad grinned wryly and said, "One does not refuse Indan when she wants a room."